-The Company had total cash flow for all the leases of S\$348,142 (2020: S\$330,890).
+The Group and the Company had total cash flow for all the leases of \$360,813 and \$214,553 (2022: \$348,128 and \$202,356), respectively.

 5. RIGHT-OF-USE ASSETS (continued)

 (iii) Extension options

 The leases for certain office units contain extension periods, for which the related lease payments had not been included in lease liabilities as the Group and the Company is not reasonably certain to exercise these extension option.
 The Group and the Company negotiates extension options to optimise operational flexibility in terms of managing the assets used in the Group and the Company's operations.
 The majority of the extension options are exercisable by the Group and the Company and not by the lessor.